An Exact Expression for a Flat Connection on the Complement of a Torus Knot

 To summarise, we have derived an exact expression for a flat connection on the complement of a torus knot.
 The derivation relies on successfully mapping the mathematical problem into a simple physics problem in magnetostatics.
-The results for the Hertz potential and the flat connection can be taken over to represent the vector potential and the magnetic field respectively, produced by a knotted wire, carrying steady current.
+We conclude by noting that the results for the Hertz potential and the flat connection can be taken over to represent the vector potential and the magnetic field respectively, produced by a knotted wire of the same size and shape carrying steady current.

-It would be of considerable interest to study the diffraction and scattering effects of knotted solenoids on electrons, both theoretically and experimentally; thus generalising the work initiated by Ehrenberg, Siday, Aharonov and Bohm.
 A few other problems -- some readily doable, and some harder -- naturally come to mind.
 First, it may be of interest in engineering, for some special purposes, to design knotted antennae \cite{werner}.
-This would require going beyond the magnetostatic limit, discussed in this paper, to time-dependent situations.
+This would require going beyond the magnetostatic limit discussed in this paper to time-dependent situations.
 Second, it would be interesting to study multipole expansions of knot currents in general and, in particular, construct the generalisation of the toroidal moment (anapole) for knotted solenoids.
 Third, it would be of considerable mathematical interest to work out analogous results on the complement of a figure-eight knot (which is not a torus knot).
 This is an example of a three-dimensional hyperbolic space and plays an important role in Thurston's geometrisation programme \cite{thurston}.
-Finally, some effort needs to be devoted to generalise the ideas to the nonabelian case.
+Next, some effort needs to be devoted towards generalising the ideas to the nonabelian case.
+Finally, it would be of considerable interest to study the diffraction and scattering effects of knotted solenoids on electrons, both theoretically and experimentally; thus generalising the work initiated by Ehrenberg, Siday, Aharonov and Bohm.
 We hope to return to these issues elsewhere.